meenabhai-iitbombay/Andrew-ng-s-Ml-assignments/README.md

 # Ml-assignments
-all assignments of andrews ng's machine learning course
+Here are all assignments of andrews ng's machine learning course on coursera.
+Every assignment contains its own readme files